 The lime juice adds a bit more flavor to the margarita, complementing the fruity blended mango.

 Triple sec is a sweet, clear, orange liqueur made with 15%-40% alcohol from sweet and bitter orange peels.
 Cointreau is a type of triple sec.
 It’s a higher end label with a higher alcohol content than most other triple secs.
+The combination of tequila, triple sec and lime juice is frequently found in margarita recipes.

 Make the simple syrup and let cool completely.